+A person who is incapacitated cannot give consent.
 Incapacitation is a state where decision-making faculties are dysfunctional.
-In other words, the reporting person does not understand the Who, What, When, Where, Why, and How with respect to sexual activity.
+In other words, the Complainant does not understand the Who, What, When, Where, Why, and How with respect to sexual activity.
 Sexual activity with someone you know to be or should know to be incapacitated is a violation of this policy.

-- Incapacitation can occur mentally or physically, from developmental disability, by alcohol or other drug use, or blackout. - What the responding party should have known is objectively based on what a reasonable person in the place of the responding party sober and exercising good judgment would have known about the condition of the reporting party. - Incapacitation is a state where someone cannot make rational, reasonable decisions because they lack the capacity to give consent. - Incapacitation also covers people who are incapacitated due to mental disability, sleep, unconsciousness, involuntary physical restraint, or from the taking of rape drugs.
+- Incapacitation can occur mentally or physically, from developmental disability, by alcohol or other drug use, or blackout. - What the Respondent should have known is objectively based on what a reasonable person in the place of the responding party sober and exercising good judgment would have known about the condition of the reporting party.

+- Incapacitation is a state where someone cannot make rational, reasonable decisions because they lack the capacity to give consent. - Incapacitation also covers people who are incapacitated due to mental disability, sleep, unconsciousness, involuntary physical restraint, or from the taking of rape drugs.